baldengineer/Mega-IIe/firmware/mega2_picovga/README.md

 ## Notes
 * Debugger doesn't work because it halts one of the cores.
 * Programming from within VSCode does not upload new code.
 Have to use J-Flash Lite to upload the `HEX` or `BIN` file.

+A minor change is needed to the PicoVGA library to change how SYNC works.
+As-is, only some VGA monitors work correctly.
+Well, most.
+But to use with capture devices, a small patch for V-Sync is needed.
+[This thread](https://forums.raspberrypi.com/viewtopic.php?t=313634&start=25) discusses the change.